carsfreshlayer

 In the United States, car detailers typically earn an average of $16.17 per hour.
 Most earn between $14.42 and $17.79 per hour.
 However, pay can range from $10.34 to $19.95 per hour.
 This salary can vary depending on location, years of experience, and the type of car detailing services they offer.

-Car detailing is a specialized service that involves cleaning, restoring, and protecting a vehicle’s exterior and interior surfaces.
 While some detailers work for dealerships or auto body shops, many operate their own business or work as freelance contractors.

 They may also offer mobile services where they travel to clients’ locations to perform the work.
 The hourly rate for car detailers is often higher in urban areas than in rural areas, due to demand and cost of living differences.